On this page:

 What else do we think about?

-When we approve Herman’s plan, we also provide him with an estimate of the individualised living options funding that he might receive for Stage 2 support.
+When we approve Herman’s plan, we also give him an estimate of the individualised living options funding that he might receive for Stage 2 support.
+Stage 2: Individualised living options support is funding to implement the NDIS supports identified in Stage 1.

-There is no guarantee that Herman will receive Stage 2 funding.
-We’ll still need to assess the supports he designs in his service proposal against the NDIS funding criteria.
+We provide the estimate so he and his provider can design NDIS supports and complete a service proposal to match with any future funding he receives.
+There’s no guarantee that Herman will receive Stage 2 funding.
+We’ll still need to assess the NDIS supports he designs in his service proposal against the NDIS funding criteria.

 Herman implements his Stage 1: Exploration and Design funding

+Herman hires an NDIS provider who provides individualised living options services.
+They discuss Herman’s home needs and preferences, and are able to match a housemate Ian, who will live with him.
 Herman and Ian agree on the personal care support and companionship that Ian will provide.
-The provider helps them with a written agreement which details this support.
+The provider helps them with a written agreement which details this NDIS support.
 The agreement also details everyday issues like room usage, bill sharing and practical things relating to living with someone.

 The provider also proposes paid on-call support for weekends.
 This will help Ian take a break when he needs it to pursue interests outside the home.
+Herman’s family are also able to visit and help on weekends.

 Herman and his provider complete a service proposal form detailing all the proposed Stage 2: Individualised living options support.

 This includes details of the financial arrangement where Ian’s rent would be covered if Herman’s plan is approved for this funding.
 The arrangement is based on the services that Ian will provide and is agreed to by Herman, Ian and facilitated by the provider.

 The service proposal details how members of Herman’s family will provide unpaid informal support.
 They’ll spend time with him on weekends and help with some of his support needs.
 They’ll also take him out for an activity at least once a week.